flamelily-bluescsi/bluescsi/index.md

 note: true
 ---

-&#9940; PLEASE EXPECT A WAIT AROUND 5 DAYS FOR DISPATCH (any V2 BlueSCSI Desktop or V2 DB25).
-Powerbook V2 and all V1 are still available and IN Stock. &#9940;

 &#8593;View your region page for Product Page Links.
 Access your Cart and Checkout page from the menu&#8593;

 All our prices include delivery, but please make sure you "Add to Cart" from the 🇪🇺 EU Product pages if you are purchasing from the <b>Europe or the Rest of the world</b>.
 If you purchase multiple items you will get a "Shipping Discount".
 This will show on the Checkout page.